-So, the function gave us the cells that contained a formula.
+So, the function told us which of the cells contained a formula.

 Let’s see how this formula can be used with conditional formatting.
 If we are dealing with large amounts of data and we wish to highlight cells that contain a formula, we can do that using ISFORMULA along with conditional formatting.

-To apply conditional formatting that will highlight cells with formulas, we need to follow following steps:
+To apply conditional formatting that will highlight cells with formulas, we need to take the following steps:

-Let’s assume that in Example 1 you don’t wish to get TRUE or FALSE but require the formula to return ‘No formula used.’
+Let’s assume that in Example 1 you don’t wish to get just TRUE or FALSE, but require the formula to return ‘No formula used.’
 This can be done by inserting the formula:

 =IF(ISFORMULA(B2), FORMULATEXT(B2), “No formula used”)